Ravencentric/nzb/docs/nzb-structure.md

 For instance, in the example above, `file` points to a file called `Big Buck Bunny - S01E01.mkv` that belongs to the `alt.binaries.boneless` group and was broken into 2 segments, each about 739 kilobytes in size.

+## Diagram

+Here's a class diagram representing the structure of an NZB, which mirrors the Python implementation.

 ```mermaid
 classDiagram
     class Meta {